 To compare both paints, we’ll use their features and finishes.
 Let’s start at the beginning, the paint base.

 The paint base refers to the solvent used in the paint.
 Every paint type has a solvent, paint pigment, and binder in the paint coating.
 The paint base or solvent is what makes it easy to apply the paint.
 The solvent also keeps the paint from curing inside the paint container.

 For emulsion paint, the paint base or solvent is water.
 For enamel paints, it’s natural or synthetic oil.

 The paint base determines how long it takes for the paint to dry.
 For paint to dry, the solvent must be completely evaporated from the paint coating.
-Since emulsion paints are water-based, it dries faster than enamel paints.
-This is because water evaporates faster than oils.
+Since emulsion paints are water-based, they dry faster because water evaporates faster than oils.